k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/releases/k8ssandra-operator-releases/k8ssandra-operator-crds-1.16/_index.md

           localhostProfile indicates a profile defined in a file on the node should be used.
 The profile must be preconfigured on the node to work.
 Must be a descending path, relative to the kubelet's configured seccomp profile location.
-Must be set if type is "Localhost".
-Must NOT be set for any other type.<br/>
+Must only be set if type is "Localhost".<br/>
         </td>
         <td>false</td>
       </tr></tbody>